Generation Parameters Architecture

 Before (Duplicated Code)

-# In each of 6 providers:
+# In each provider:

 self.temperature = kwargs.get("temperature", 0.7)